grincc/grin-wallet-api-tutorial/readme.md

 true
 ```

-To get the spenable balance you can do it also using `jq`:
+To get the spendable balance you can do it also using `jq`:

 ```bash
 spendable=$(./scripts/bash/$CHAIN/retrieve_summary_info.sh $(cat ~/.grin/$CHAIN/.shared_secret) $(cat ./.wallet_token) | jq -r '.[1].amount_currently_spendable')